-Policy Reason Policy Justification

-To maintain the attractive visual and spatial Sedgefield is approached mainly from four

-setting of Sedgefield by ensuring that any sides, via the A689 from the east and west

-development is in line with the NPPF and and the A177 from the north and south.

-the latest Conservation Area Character These four approaches present appealing

-Appraisal (adopted in May 2016 and views of St. Edmund's Church, surrounded

-available at www.durham.gov.uk). by trees, which are valued and important to

-both local residents and visitors.
-Excessive

-development in Sedgefield would

-permanently destroy one of the most

-picturesque and unique views in North East

-England.
-The neighbourhood plan area

-contains many designated and non-

-designated heritage assets, including two

-conservation areas.
-These make a

-significant contribution to Sedgefield's

-attractiveness and distinctiveness and are

-vital to the long-term sustainability of the

-town and surrounding area as an appealing

-place to live, do business, work or visit.
+Sedgefield is approached mainly from four sides, via the A689 from the east and west and the A177 from the north and south.
+These four approaches present appealing views of St. Edmund's Church, surrounded by trees, which are valued and important to both local residents and visitors.
+Excessive development in Sedgefield would permanently destroy one of the most picturesque and unique views in North East England.
+The neighbourhood plan area contains many designated and non-designated heritage assets, including two conservation areas.
+These make a significant contribution to Sedgefield's attractiveness and distinctiveness and are vital to the long-term sustainability of the town and surrounding area as an appealing place to live, do business, work or visit.